 At Northwest Propane, our top concern is your safety.
 Nearly five million households in the United States rely on propane for heating, and over three million use propane for home water heating.
-It has a narrow range of flammability and cannot be ingested like alcohol fuels or gasoline since pressurized containers release vapors.
-Propane performs equal to natural gas, making propane a safe fuel to heat your home.
+The fuel has a narrow range of flammability and cannot be ingested like alcohol fuels or gasoline since pressurized containers release vapors.
+Propane performs equally to natural gas, making propane a safe fuel to heat your home.
 It is quite safe as long as you follow proper safety precautions.
-To assure that your propane system operates safely and efficiently, we provide quality installation and inspection services.
+To ensure that your propane system operates safely and efficiently, we provide quality installation and inspection services.
 Our licensed professionals inspect and repair new or existing units before filling pumps at your house.
-Also, preventative maintenance programs are available to ensure proper upkeep of your appliances guaranteeing that your family enjoys a healthy and safe environment.
+Also, preventative maintenance programs are available to ensure proper upkeep of your appliances, guaranteeing that your family enjoys a healthy and safe environment.

 Why should I use propane gas?